- Student Employment

-It will probably be easiest on you to call and check on room availability before sending in a facility request form, this will prevent our office and you playing phone tag when the facility you request on the form is not available, as is often the case.
+It will be best for you to call the office or email the Reservationist to check on room availability before sending in a facility request form.
+This will prevent our office and you playing phone tag when the facility you request on the form is not available, as is often the case.

-University Policy stipulates that the Facility Reservationist must receive all relevant reservation information at least 10 working days in advance of the event.
+University Policy stipulates that the Facility Reservationist must receive all relevant reservation information at least 5 working days in advance of the event.
 This includes all room setup details and technical service needs.
-Requests received without this 10-day notice may not be accommodated.
+Requests received without this 5-day notice may not be accommodated.

-You may pick up a Facility Reservation Requests in the University Center Office.
+You may pick up a Facility Reservation Request Forms in the University Center Office